usab-skrow/swe-ireland/subtopics/cents2.md

 4. Timezone between US West Coast and Asia.
 5. Cheaper work force than US West Coast (almost half).
 6. Stable society and government.
+7. Even more tax breaks for companies if they employ at least 200 people in Ireland.
+(Low corp taxes is compensated with high income taxes)

 ## Visa Stuffs